snowflakedb/snowflake-telemetry-python/README.md

 `snowflake-telemetry-python` is a package that supports emitting telemetry data from Python UDFs, UDTFs, and Stored Procedures.

-The package is a stub for the full functionality when running in Snowflake.

 ## Getting started

 To install the latest release of this package as an end user, run